amnesiiac/amnesiiac.github.io/_posts/2024-01-01-linux-kprobe.md

 <hr>

 ### # different arch has different kprobe design
-1 mips kprobe design:
-mips contains break instruction, but does not have hardware single-step support.x single-step feature is implemented in software using break with different opcode value, related code and function could be found at asm-mips/break.h.
+1) mips kprobe design: mips contains break instruction, but does not have hardware single-step support. mips single-step feature is implemented in software using break with different opcode value, related code and function could be found at asm-mips/break.h.
-2 arm kprobe design:
-arm use undefined instructions for kprobe, which cannot be decoded by processor without participation of coprocessor.
+2) arm kprobe design: arm use undefined instructions for kprobe, which cannot be decoded by processor without participation of coprocessor.
-3 ppc32 kprobe design:
-ppc32 use tw instruction to trap into exception mode, so in board development, should close /proc/sys/kernel/panic_on_oops to prevent board reboot when debugging.
+3) ppc32 kprobe design: ppc32 use tw instruction to trap into exception mode, so in board development, should close /proc/sys/kernel/panic_on_oops to prevent board reboot when debugging oops problems.

 <hr>

-### # how to use kprobe
+### # how to write kprobe module & use it?
-kprobe 2 kind of user interfaces: kernel module and debugfs.
+kprobe has two kinds of user interfaces: kernel module and debugfs.

 1 kernel module interface (ko)
-kernel src code dir samples/kprobes has many kprobe usecases, we could use them as template for writing our own kprobe module.

-the main steps to implement a ko for kprobe are as:
+kernel src code dir samples/kprobes has many kprobe usecases, we could use them as template for writing our own kprobe module. the main steps to implement a ko for kprobe are as:

-1) write a declaration of kprobe struct, then define some key member variables: symbol_name (kernel function name), pre_handler (hook), post_handler (hook)\...
+1) write a declaration of kprobe struct, then define the key member variables: symbol_name (kernel function name), pre_handler (hook), post_handler (hook)\...
 2) register kprobe as a module by register_kprobe function.
 3) finally, use insmod to load module in kernel.

 usecase: linux/samples/kprobles/kprobe_example.c

 ```text
 // Here's a sample kernel module showing the use of kprobes to dump a
 // stack trace and selected registers when kernel_clone() is called.